 Events are at the bottom of the page, please scroll down.
-The Blog is here should you be interested in what we are thinking about as things develop.

 We continue to develop a range of Icelandic horse and clicker training related activites that we hope mean every ability of horse, rider and Icelandic horse admirer will be able to participate and have fun.